SATURDAY ASSOCIATES 2022/23

 Audition Venue: BOA Academy (Birmingham)

-We are looking for boys and girls aged 7yrs-19yrs, who have a passion for ballet, with a sound knowledge of classical technique.
+We are looking for boys and girls aged 7yrs-21yrs, who have a passion for ballet and a sound knowledge of classical technique.

-Any student unable to attend the preliminary audition dates should contact us and we will endeavour to make arrangements via video audition if necessary.
+Any student that is unable to attend the audition date should contact us and we will endeavour to make arrangements via video audition if possible.

 Please note, all candidates must pay an audition fee of £30.00 prior to the audition taking place.